egberts/easy-admin/500-dns/README.zones.details.md

 Absolute TLD zone file does not detail anything past the first part of its FQDN (the `.tld.` part)

-Only the first domain part is focused within its zone file.
-The rest of the domain parts are there to assist DNS server software with where along the domain path it belongs to.
+Only the first (left-most) domain part is focused within its zone file.
+The rest of the domain parts are optional and are there to assist DNS server software with where along the domain path it belongs to.

 For an absolute TLD path domain name, nothing can be added after the last period.
 This domain name cannot be made extensible to any add-on domain names.

 This first value is the most useful and common choice for a top-most part of a domain that you control.